h2oai/h2o-tutorials/h2o-world-2017/qwiklab/dai/student_instructions.md

 #### Step 7:  Enter a username and password.

+For example,
 * username:  h2o
 * password:  h2o

+Note that these credentials do not restrict access to Driverless AI; they are used to tie experiments to users.
+If you log in with different credentials, for example, then you will not see any previously run experiments.

 #### Step 8:  Click "Enter License".

-Paste your license key into the UI and then click "Save".
+Paste your license key into the UI and then click **Save**.

 #### Step 9: Import datasets by clicking "Add Dataset".

 For this lab, we're going to import the CreditCard training and testing datasets.
 Select the "data/Kaggle/CreditCard" folder.
-Select the CreditCard-train.csv file and click the **Import** button.
+Select the CreditCard-train.csv file and then click the **Import** button.

 Perform these same steps to import the CreditCard-test.csv file.